The Flying Buttress

 P2 - Continue directly up the obvious line on the prow (5.10a at first, then easier), or a great variation takes the dihedral just around the corner.
 If following that line, continue on the left side until exposed 5.9- moves lead to a fantastic belay ledge with 2 old bolts (150 feet).

 P3 - A little tricky: head up left on the prow to pick up a 5.8 crack and flake.
 Then traverse right beneath the obvious roof past an old bolt, and climb around the roof on the right past pitons, with great exposure, 5.9-.
 Continue up the much easier prow and run out all the rope (60m rope handy to reach a good ledge).
-The obvious three-inch crack through the left side of the roof is said to be 5.9+.
+The obvious three-inch crack (5.9+ jugs) through the left side of the roof is probably the best way to do this pitch, though, and may be the most spectacular part of the route.

 P4 - Continue easily up on the right side of the prow for 60-100 feet to a belay beneath the final steep corner.